A Brief History of Anthropology at the University of Toronto

 Lawrence Oschinsky , a physical anthropologist, also joined the department in 1963, but unfortunately died only a couple of years later.
 He was best known for his work on The Racial Affinities of the Baganda and Other Bantu Tribes of British East Africa (Cambridge 1954) and The Most Ancient Eskimos : The Eskimo Affinities of Dorset Culture Skeletal Remains (Ottawa, 1964).
 Others hired in 1963-64 included E. Todd, C. Frantz, T. H. Charlton, and B. J. Rigsby.

-In 1961 the Sidney Smith Building was built on St. George Street and, after many years at the ROM, the Anthropology department was relocated to Sidney Smith Hall (100 St. George St.) In August, 2007, the department moved again to its current location at 19 Russell Street.
+In 1961 the Sidney Smith Building was built, and, after many years at the ROM, the Department of Anthropology was relocated to Sidney Smith Hall (100 St. George Street).
+In August, 2007, the department moved again to its current location at the Anthropology Building, 19 Russell Street.

 Tom McFeat (1920-2005)